-Shaver Lake is a popular recreational lake surrounded by thick pine forests.
-Operated by Southern California Edison it provides opportunities for boating camping, hiking, fishing, sightseeing.
+Shaver Lake is a popular recreational lake surrounded by thick pine forests of the Sierra National Forest.
+Southern California Edison (SCE) owns the lands around Shaver Lake and administers recreation sites at that location.
+Operated by SCE it provides opportunities for boating camping, hiking, fishing, sightseeing.

 History of Shaver Lake